IliaZenkov/ising-model-mcmc/Monty Hall Problem/README.md

 The key insight to this problem is that we are not choosing between two doors, behind one of which is a prize.
 Instead, we have switched choice from the first door - which has added probabilistic value to the second door.

+# This project can be viewed at https://nbviewer.jupyter.org/github/pinech/Py-Projects/blob/master/Monty%20Hall%20Problem/The%20Monty%20Hall%20Problem.ipynb

 source: https://en.wikipedia.org/wiki/Monty_Hall_problem